-Two factor authentication or 2FA adds an additional layer of security to your usual method of logging into a systems such as E-mail, online accounts, web banking, social media.
-Any account that requires you to securely login you should where possible use two factor authentication.
+Two-factor authentication (2FA) or Multi-factor authentication adds an additional layer of security to your usual method of logging into systems such as E-mail, online accounts, web banking, social media.
+Any account that requires you to securely log in you should where possible use two-factor authentication.
 This type of authentication is not a new method but is becoming a more popular method due to insecurities in current login methods and the increasing threats to your personal information online.

 With two factor authentication, you need to provide two things – your password and something else such as a code sent to your mobile device or an answer to a secret question that you personally set and only you would know the answer to this question.